What kind of podcast is this?

 A significant portion of our listeners are students, residents, and faculty in the Loyola community.
 However, we also know that 70% of our audience lives outside of Illinois.
 We haven’t done any surveys to determine our demographics, but we assume that most of those listeners are medical professionals and students that have found the podcast through social media.
-As of Summer 2019 our average episode gets about 250 plays with the most popular episode having over 1500 plays.
+Our average episode gets about 400 listens with the most popular episode having over 4000.

 How long will the recording take?

 A typical recording will take between 1-2 hours.
 Before starting we will need to spend 10 minutes dialing in the microphone settings with you.
 The actual interview should take around 45-60 minutes depending on the flow of the conversation.

 If possible, we like to record the interview in one of the rooms at the Loyola School of Medicine building, often in the basement where it is quieter.
 We will reserve the room and let you know the room number beforehand.
 If you are not at Loyola or prefer an online interview we can definitely accommodate that request as well.

 No, we do not stream the episodes live.
 The audio is edited and processed before we release it to the public.

 What happens if I say something I regret later?